-This principle even relates back to the actions of the parties before the case is filed.
-When a debtor (the person who files a bankruptcy case) pays some creditors but doesn’t pay other similar creditors shortly before a bankruptcy case is filed, the debtor is said to have made preferential payments to those lucky (or unlucky - see below) creditors.
-Preferences are frowned upon in a bankruptcy case.
+This principle even extends to a period before the case is filed.
+When a debtor (the person who files a bankruptcy case) pays some creditors but doesn’t pay other similar creditors shortly before a bankruptcy case is filed, the debtor is said to have made preferential transfers to those creditors.

 Types of Debt

-For bankruptcy purposes, debt comes in different classes, or categories.
+For bankruptcy purposes, debt comes in different classes.
 Generally, debt will fall into one of four categories:

-- Administrative - those debts necessary to the administration of a bankruptcy case, like attorney’s fees or trustee fees.
+- Administrative: those debts necessary to the administration of a bankruptcy case, such as attorney’s fees or trustee fees

-- General Unsecured - credit cards, medical bills, trade debt, signature loans that consist of a promise to pay without collateral, casual debt like IOUs, and loans from friends or family
+- General unsecured: credit cards, medical bills, trade debt, signature loans that consist of a promise to pay without collateral, casual debt such as IOUs, and loans from friends or family

-- Priority Unsecured - unsecured debt that for various reasons we deem to be more worthy or important, including recent taxes, domestic support obligations like alimony and child support
+- Priority unsecured: unsecured debt that for various reasons we deem to be more worthy or important, including recent taxes, domestic support obligations such as alimony and child support

-- Secured - debt with collateral like car loans or home mortgages
+- Secured: debt with collateral such as car loans or home mortgages

-So, why would you choose to pay one creditor more than others?
-You might have a completely legitimate reason to do that.
-For instance, your Visa card may have a higher interest rate than your Mastercard, so you want to pay it down faster.
-Or maybe it has a higher balance.
+Why would you choose to pay one creditor more than others?
+In normal circumstances (outside of bankruptcy), you're generally free to make those kinds of financial choices.
+Your Visa card may have a higher interest rate or higher balance than your Mastercard, for instance, so you may want to pay it down faster.

-But, what if you were strapped for cash and you only had enough to pay some creditors, but not others?
-If you didn’t pay Visa, but paid Mastercard instead, is that fair to Visa?
-What if you owed money to your father-in-law and wanted to make sure he got paid before you filed a bankruptcy case?
+It starts to get sticky when you claim you no longer have enough to pay everyone back, however.
+If you didn’t pay Mastercard but paid Visa instead, is that fair to Visa?
+Or what if you owed money to your father-in-law and wanted to make sure he got paid before you filed a bankruptcy case?

 To be a preference a payment has to meet five criteria: